Raymond Chandler: Reputation

 Although his work enjoys general acclaim today, Chandler has been criticized for certain aspects of his writing.
-The Washington Post reviewer Patrick Anderson described his plots as "rambling at best and incoherent at worst" (notoriously, even Chandler did not know who murdered the chauffeur in The Big Sleep) and Anderson criticized Chandler's treatment of black, female, and homosexual characters, calling him a "rather nasty man at times".
+The Washington Post reviewer Patrick Anderson described his plots as "rambling at best and incoherent at worst" (notoriously, although perhaps also anecdotally, even Chandler did not know who murdered the chauffeur in The Big Sleep) and Anderson criticized Chandler's treatment of black, female, and homosexual characters, calling him a "rather nasty man at times".
 Anderson nevertheless praised Chandler as "probably the most lyrical of the major crime writers".

 Chandler's short stories and novels are evocatively written, conveying the time, place and ambiance of Los Angeles and environs in the 1930s and 1940s.
 The places are real, if pseudonymous: Bay City is Santa Monica, Gray Lake is Silver Lake, and Idle Valley a synthesis of wealthy San Fernando Valley communities.

 Playback is the only one of his novels not to have been made into a movie.
 Arguably the most notable adaptation is Howard Hawks The Big Sleep (1946), with Humphrey Bogart as Marlowe.
 William Faulkner and Leigh Brackett were co-writers of the screenplay.
 Chandler's few screenwriting efforts and the cinematic adaptation of his novels proved stylistically and thematically influential on the American film noir genre.
 Notable for its revised take on Marlowe is Robert Altman's 1973 neo-noir adaptation of The Long Goodbye.
 Later in a review for The New Yorker discussing the film adaptation of The Long Goodbye, Pauline Kael describes Chandler as "locked in the conventions of pulp writing" and that he "never found a way of dealing with that malaise."